iPINNER: An Iterative Physics-Informed Neural Network with Ensemble Kalman Filter: Numerical Results

 \subsubsection{Inverse Problem}

-Table \ref{tab:fpde Inverse} shows the estimated $\alpha$ values of theTFMDWEs and their $L^1$ error in the inverse problem setting for (1).
+Table \ref{tab:fpde Inverse} shows the estimated $\alpha$ values of the TFMDWEs and their $L^1$ error in the inverse problem setting for (1).
 ADAM-PINN, (2).
-NSGA-III-PINN, and (3).
-MoPINNEnKF with different noise level of observational data.
-It is shown that in all cases, MoPINNEnKF is more accurate in estimating the missing parameters in TFMDWEs than ADAM-PINN and NSGA-III-PINN.
+NSGA-III-PINN, and (3). iPINNER with different noise level of observational data.
+It is shown that in all cases, iPINNER is more accurate in estimating the missing parameters in TFMDWEs than ADAM-PINN and NSGA-III-PINN.
 Similar as in the forward problem setting, the NSGA-III-PINN shows more accurate estimations than ADAM-PINN, as the NSGA-III algorithm more effectively balances multiple objectives within the loss function, thereby partially mitigating the adverse effects of noisy observations even in the missing parameters.
-This is also reflected in the figures \ref{fig:fpde-inverse-20}--\ref{fig:fpde-inverse-80} as well as Figure \ref{fig:fpde-curve-inverse} which shows at different time instances (top: $t = 0.5$, bottom: $t = 1$), the true solution (black) and inverse problem solutions obtained using ADAM-PINN (red), NSGA-III-PINN (blue), and MoPINNEnKF (green) for the time-fractional mixed diffusion-wave equations (TFMDWEs) with different noise levels.
-The results show that MoPINNEnKF (green) outperforms both ADAM-PINN (red) and NSGA-III-PINN (blue) in terms of estimating parameters and PDE solutions.
+This is also reflected in the figures \ref{fig:fpde-inverse-20}--\ref{fig:fpde-inverse-80} as well as Figure \ref{fig:fpde-curve-inverse} which shows at different time instances (top: $t = 0.5$, bottom: $t = 1$), the true solution (black) and inverse problem solutions obtained using ADAM-PINN (red), NSGA-III-PINN (blue), and iPINNER (green) for the time-fractional mixed diffusion-wave equations (TFMDWEs) with different noise levels.
+The results show that iPINNER (green) outperforms both ADAM-PINN (red) and NSGA-III-PINN (blue) in terms of estimating parameters and PDE solutions.